 Candler is a medium-sized town located in the state of North Carolina.
 With a population of 17,933 people and four constituent neighborhoods, Candler is the 53rd largest community in North Carolina.

-Candler is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Candler isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Candler are a mix of both white- and blue-collar jobs.
 Overall, Candler is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Candler who work in sales jobs (13.77%), office and administrative support (12.74%), and management occupations (7.88%).

-The citizens of Candler are slightly better educated than the national average of 21.84% for all cities and towns, with 23.75% of adults in Candler having a bachelor's degree or advanced degree.
+The education level of Candler citizens is a little higher than the average for US cities and towns: 23.75% of adults in Candler have at least a bachelor's degree.